 Driven by Dedication & Stewardship

 Dominique is passionate about sustainable agriculture.
 Frédéric chose to pursue a career in the environment.
-Together, they converted corn fields into permanent pastures on which they raise cattle, in harmony with their ecological values.
+Together, they converted corn fields into permanent pastures on which they raise cattle.
+This regenerative agriculture is in total harmony with their ecological values.
 They see their farm as a perfect environment to raise their three children.
 Always aiming to improve, it is in their fields that they use their scientific knowledge to create a productive and balanced agro-ecosystem.

 Freshly graduated from McGill University in agriculture and the environment, Frédéric and Dominique settled in Pont-Rouge in 2006 with the intention of converting what was then corn fields into an ecological farm.
 From the beginning, a meadow is established on a quarter of the cultivable surface.
 The first calves stepped on the pastures in 2008.
 From 5 animals initially, the herd gradually increased to 15 animals in 2017, still on the same 19 acres of pasture.
 Along these 10 years of raising cattle, Dominique developed a strong passion for working in symbiosis with her herd and Frederic realized the positive impacts this operation has on the soils and the environment of the farm.
 In 2017, the couple decided to establish meadows and pastures on the rest of the cultivable land which had previously been rented out to a neighbor for growing corn.
-With these new pastures, the herd was composed of 25 heads in 2018 and it is with great enthusiasm that more animals will be welcomed in 2019 !
+With these new pastures, they gradually increased the herd and it is with great enthusiasm that about 50 animals will be welcomed in 2020 !

 To offer your family an annual source of healthy and tasty meat, with the utmost respect for animals and the environment.